 Mountain I: Big Bear Mountain Resort

-Two Mountain Resorts: Bear Mountain and Snow Summit
+Three Mountain Resorts: Bear Mountain and Snow Summit

 Getting Here: Surf to Snow in Under 2 Hours

 Few places in the world offer as much proximity to the mountains, ocean, and cityscapes as Southern California (SoCal).
-If you are starting your Spring Road Trip in SoCal, you have the opportunity to experience all three and complete the California Trifecta – surfing, skateboarding, and skiing or snowboarding – between sunrise and happy hour, and there’s no better place to start or finish your trip than this two-day itinerary at Big Bear Mountain Resort.
+If you are starting your Spring Road Trip in SoCal, you have the opportunity to experience all three and complete the California Trifecta – surfing, skateboarding, and skiing or snowboarding – between sunrise and happy hour, and there’s no better place to start or finish your trip than this three-day itinerary at Big Bear Mountain Resort.

 - Big Bear Airport (4 miles / 6 km)*